-We recently got a little flock of baby chicks, just in time for us to discover we knew very little on how to care for them.
+We recently got a little flock of baby chicks, just in time for us to discover we knew very little about how to care for them.
 Worry not, we are doing our due diligence and learning all we can about raising backyard chickens.

 WATCH THIS POST

-This video really dives into the pages and you can see me flip through each book and talk all about them.
+This video dives into the pages and you can see me flip through each book and talk all about them.
 Enjoy!

 Now I know the internet has just about all the information we would ever need for raising chickens.
 However, there is something magical about disconnecting from screens and holding a wealth of knowledge and experience in your hands.
-We love books around here and I knew if I ordered some good ones, my kids would be inclined to flip through and learn how to care of their new furry babies right along with me – and without an ounce of nagging.
+We love books around here and I knew if I ordered some good ones, my kids would be inclined to flip through and learn how to care for their new furry babies right along with me – and without an ounce of nagging.
 Of course, I was right and we’ve all enjoyed reading about how to raise chickens.

-We actually do already have a few grown chickens who have just started laying their eggs!
+We do already have a few grown chickens who have just started laying their eggs!
 But this is the first time we’ve raised new chicks and we needed all the help we could get.

 Let’s flip through these 8 books and resources I’ve collected, and I’ll show you what is included.
 I’ll leave links to the books in the description below, but if you only want to invest in one or two, I’ll be sure to recommend which book has been our absolute favorite and guide you to any you can probably get by without – based on your needs.